wonjune-kang/conversation-quality/README.md

 This repository contains code for a class project for the Understanding Public Thought class at MIT (MAS.S62), Fall 2020.

-We compute several lexical metrics from transcriptions of spoken conversations and use them as conditioning features to try to estimate conversation quality.
+We compute several lexical metrics from transcripts of spoken conversations and use them as conditioning features to try to estimate conversation quality.
 Special thanks to Doug Beeferman for providing the baseline code for `utils/lexical_metrics.py` and `utils/responsivity.py`.